ShimShim46/HFT-CNN/README.md

         source activate hft_cnn_env
         ```
-1. You can run our HFT-CNN codes on this environment.
+1. You can run my HFT-CNN code in this environment

 ## Directory structure
 ```